 Safe Network fact sheetsIntroduction Programme Fact Sheet Children's Kaitūhura Fact Sheet Youth Hei Piki Kōtuku Fact Sheet Adult Kaiwhakatere Fact Sheet Adult Waka Waiora Fact Sheet

 We also offer training and education, professional services and a range of other related fee-for-service work.

 Safe Network provides specialist training for both public and private organisations who want to ensure that they and their staff are fully informed of the dynamics of problematic or harmful sexual behaviours.
 Organisations we work with include educational and tertiary institutions, care and protection agencies, police, survivor agencies, not-for-profit groups, churches, and sporting organisations amongst others.

-If you would like to know more about how we might assist you, and/or the packages we provide please either download our education and professional development request form email us on firstname.lastname@example.org outlining your requirements.
+If you would like to know more about how we might assist you, and/or the packages we provide please email us on firstname.lastname@example.org outlining your requirements.

 Professionals include psychotherapists, clinical psychologists, counsellors, social workers, church groups, alcohol and drug services, student counsellors and many others.
-For a more detailed discussion of your needs, and to hear how Safe Network might assist you please email firstname.lastname@example.org.
+For a more information about how Safe Network might assist you email email@example.com.

 Your information will be held in a secure file and we will contact you should a position suitable become available.

 Other HSB counselling services